SharkFourSix/spector/README.md

 # Why

-- Because most file detectors in Java (looking at you Tika) are too heavy and you end up with very obese uber JARs, a polluted classpath and dependency tree.
+- Because most file detectors in Java are too heavy and you end up with very obese uber JARs, a polluted classpath and dependency tree.